Superalgos/Superalgos/docs/pages/suite/suite-crypto-ecosystem-hierarchy.md

 ### Adding a User Account

-To add user account, select *Add User Account* on the exchange accounts node menu.
+To add a user account, select *Add User Account* on the exchange accounts node menu.
 The user account node is created along with the basic structure of nodes used to define keys and user assets with the exchange.

 {% include tip.html content="You may add and administer as many user accounts as you wish." %}